-Note that in the proof we constructed an example of an operator $T$ with the property that $\{T\}' \neq N(H)$ and such that for every non-scalar $S\in \{T\}'$ we have $\{S\}'=\{T\}'$.
+Observe that in the preceding proof, we constructed an operator $T$ with the property that $\{T\}' \neq \mathcal{N}(H)$, and such that for every non-scalar operator $S\in \{T\}'$, we have $\{S\}'=\{T\}'$.
 For finite dimensional Hilbert spaces, such a construction is only possible when $\dim H=2$.

 The case of infinitely dimensional Hilbert space $H$ has also been investigated. \begin{theorem}[Corollary 2.2 in \cite{Ambrozie}] Let $H$ be a non-separable Hilbert space.
-Then $\text{diam}(\Gamma(N(H)) =2$ \end{theorem}
+Then $\text{diam}(\Gamma(\mathcal{N}(H))) =2$ \end{theorem}

-In particular, this tells us that every operator $T$ on a non-separable Hilbert space is of chain $2$.
-It is interesting to know if this result also holds for non-separable Banach spaces.
+As an immediate corollary of Theorem \ref{nonseparableHilbert}, it follows that every operator $T$ on a non-separable Hilbert space is of chain $2$.
+It is natural to ask whether this result also holds for non-separable Banach spaces.

-Next, we restrict our attention to infinite dimensional separable Hilbert spaces.
-What is fascinating, in this case $\Gamma(N(H))$ turns out to be disconnected, just like in dimension $2$. \begin{theorem}[Theorem 2.3 in \cite{Ambrozie}] Let $H$ be a separable infinite dimensional Hilbert space over $\C$.
-Then there exists $T\in N(H)$ with the following property: $\{T\}' \neq N(H)$ and
+Next, we restrict our attention to infinite-dimensional separable Hilbert spaces.
+Interestingly, in this case, $\Gamma(\mathcal{N}(H))$ turns out to be disconnected, just as in dimension $2$. \begin{theorem}[Theorem 2.3 in \cite{Ambrozie}] Let $H$ be a separable infinite-dimensional Hilbert space over $\C$.
+Then there exists $T\in \mathcal{N}(H)$ with the following property: $\{T\}' \neq \mathcal{N}(H)$ and

 \end{theorem}